 - State Sexual Assault Laws (FindLaw's State Laws section)

 Get Legal Help with Your Sexual Assault Case

 If you have been charged with sexual assault, you should know that the penalties can be quite severe, including prison time in many cases.
-It is always in your best interests to seek the counsel of a qualified criminal defense attorney licensed to practice in your state if you find yourself in this position.
+It is always in your best interests to seek professional assistance if you find yourself accused of a crime.
+Schedule your free case evaluation with a qualified local attorney today.